Composr Tutorial: Running a calendar/diary

-It is preferable that we did this before the actual cancelled event occurrence.
+It is preferable that we did this before the actual cancelled event recurrence.
 If we were too late, we would undergo the same process, but delete the last hard-coded event that was added.

 Scheduling commandsTo schedule a command for execution, add an event with the event type of 'System command'.
 All settings (including recurrence) are as for any event, except the event text should be either:

 - a URL for Composr to call up (the process of calling a URL can be used to invoke some function of a web application)

 For scheduled commands to be executed you need to have the Composr scheduling system configured as specified in the basic configuration tutorial.